ic-Solutions/advantage-seniors/_pages/carehome.md

 <p>
-  Our Geriatric Care Facility is for those who no longer fit to live in their own house due to ageing, illness or disability and needs more intense professional care.
+  Our Geriatric Care Facility is for those who no longer fit to live in their own house due to aging, illness or disability and needs more intense professional care.
 In our care facility we care for the bedridden elderly who needs long term care.
 Adequate health care, right nutrition and timely Nursing intervention are the central activity to achieve the goal to promote quality